HOPE FOR THE PLANET INITIATIVE (HOPI)

 Her visionary work birthed the “Children Teachers” model, a transformative approach where children themselves become peer educators of rights and duties.
 This movement empowers children to lead from within, equipping them to be responsible citizens, family members, and community change agents.
 The model has not only been adopted in local schools and communities but is also inspiring global conversations on child empowerment and rights-based education.

-With a Bachelor’s Degree in Procurement and Supply Chain Management (Honors) from Maseno University, Naom brings technical expertise in strategic management, accountability, and systems strengthening.
+With a Bachelor’s Degree in Procurement and Supply Chain Management, Naom brings technical expertise in strategic management, accountability, and systems strengthening.
 She has successfully overseen multi-stakeholder projects, partnerships, and safeguarding frameworks, embedding transparency and child protection at every stage.

 Naom’s career is defined by her commitment to innovation, accountability, and social transformation.
 She continues to champion HOPI’s mission of raising a generation of children who understand their rights, embrace their duties, and lead the way in building stronger, more sustainable communities across Kenya and beyond.